robotology-playground/WBI-Toolbox/README.md

 -------------------------------------------------------------

-### :new: THE FOLLOWING NOTES APPLY ONLY TO THE new_wbi_ID BRANCH OF THIS REPOSITORY
+### :new: THE FOLLOWING NOTES APPLY ONLY TO THE new_wbi_ID BRANCH OF THIS REPOSITORY :exclamation: :exclamation: :exclamation:
 To illustrate the process of using the WBI-Toolbox in the branch new_wbi_ID, let us try to run the model `$CODYCO_SUPERBUILD_DIR/main/WBIToolbox/controllers/tests/COMPoseTesting.mdl` with iCub on the Gazebo simulator.
 * First make sure the following are in their `new_wbi_ID` branch whenever it applies:
     * `codyco-superbuild`